PaperMC/docs/docs/paper/reference/paper-yml.md

 - zombies
   - **default**: false
   - **description**: Controls whether zombies always pick up loot.
-If set to false, the probability that a zombie picks up items depends on the world\'s difficulty.
+If set to false, the probability that a zombie picks up items depends on the world's difficulty.
 - skeletons
   - **default**: false
   - **description**: Controls whether skeletons always pick up loot.
-If set to false, the probability that a skeleton picks up items depends on the world\'s difficulty.
+If set to false, the probability that a skeleton picks up items depends on the world's difficulty.

 ### map-item-frame-cursor-limit